Lateephah/unemployment-Analysis-India/README.md

 * Limited time range (mostly 2019–2020)
 * No sector-specific employment data
 * No macroeconomic indicators (GDP, inflation)

-## 🔮 Future Improvements

-* Incorporate more recent datasets
-* Add predictive modeling (forecast unemployment)
-* Include economic indicators for deeper insights
 * Build an interactive dashboard (Power BI / Tableau)

-Give this repo a star ⭐ and feel free to connect!
+Give this repo a star ⭐ and feel free to con